dabreegster/elevation/README.md

 Street](https://github.com/a-b-street/abstreet/issues/82) to calculate the height at intersections.
 This approach possibly replaces [elevation_lookups](https://github.com/eldang/elevation_lookups), a much more flexible Python and GDAL-based solution.
+Those dependencies are quite heavyweight and have portability problems, even with Docker.

 The approach in this repo is to stay as simple as possible, and only handle GeoTIFF files in EPSG:4326, so that no dependencies are needed for coordinate